Fusion energy gain factor: Engineering breakeven

-Another related term, engineering breakeven, considers the need to extract the energy from the reactor, turn that into electrical energy, and feed some of that back into the heating system.
+Another related term, engineering breakeven, denoted QE, Qeng or Qtotal depending on the source, considers the need to extract the energy from the reactor, turn that into electrical energy, and feed some of that back into the heating system.
 This closed loop sending electricity from the fusion back into the heating system is known as recirculation.
 In this case, the basic definition changes by adding additional terms to the Pfus side to consider the efficiencies of these processes.

 D-T reactions release most of their energy as neutrons and a smaller amount as charged particles like alpha particles.
-Neutrons are electrically neutral and will travel out of any magnetic confinement fusion (MFE) design, and in spite of the very high densities found in inertial confinement fusion (ICF) designs, they tend to easily escape the fuel mass in these designs as well.
+Neutrons are electrically neutral and will travel out of any plasma before they can deposit energy back into it.
 This means that only the charged particles from the reactions can be captured within the fuel mass and give rise to self-heating.
 If the fraction of the energy being released in the charged particles is fch, then the power in these particles is Pch = fchPfus.
 If this self-heating process is perfect, that is, all of Pch is captured in the fuel, that means the power available for generating electricity is the power that is not released in that form, or (1 − fch)Pfus.

 In the case of neutrons carrying most of the practical energy, as is the case in the D-T fuel, this neutron energy is normally captured in a "blanket" of lithium that produces more tritium that is used to fuel the reactor.
 Due to various exothermic and endothermic reactions, the blanket may have a power gain factor MR. MR is typically on the order of 1.1 to 1.3, meaning it produces a small amount of energy as well.
 The net result, the total amount of energy released to the environment and thus available for energy production, is referred to as PR, the net power output of the reactor.